Nicktoons (American TV channel): NickSpongeBob

 As part of Paramount's efforts to honor the 25th anniversary of SpongeBob SquarePants, Nicktoons began to primarily run only SpongeBob and associated media daily beginning on May 13, 2024, promoted as "Non-Stop SpongeBob.
 All Day.
 Every Day."
 Repeat airings of new episodes of Nickelodeon's other animated series returned to Nicktoons later in the year.
 On May 23, 2025, Nicktoons temporarily rebranded itself as NickSpongeBob, following a trend set by the British and Irish version of the channel starting from 2022, during airings of SpongeBob shows, focusing exclusively on broadcasting content from the franchise throughout the summer.
-The channel returned to Nicktoons on September 8th, 2025.
+The channel returned to Nicktoons on September 8, 2025.
+It again rebranded to NickSpongeBob on May 25, 2026, and again returned to Nicktoons on September 8.

 Programming

 Since its inception, Nicktoons mainly aired programs carried over from the main Nickelodeon channel, with some occasional airing of Nickelodeon's live-action programming depending on Viacom's programming direction at the time.

-Beginning in the mid-2000s, many older shows, such as Rocko's Modern Life and CatDog, were removed from the schedule as more acquired programming and Nicktoons Network originals were premiering.
-Many of these programs were phased out in the early-2010s, with some having different reasons, for example, Fantastic Four: World's Greatest Heroes, Iron Man: Armored Adventures, and Wolverine and the X-Men were effectively cancelled when The Walt Disney Company acquired Marvel Studios in 2009.
+Beginning in the mid-2000s, older shows such as Rocko's Modern Life and CatDog were removed from the schedule as more acquired programming and Nicktoons Network originals were premiering.
+Many of these programs were phased out in the early-2010s.
+Fantastic Four: World's Greatest Heroes, Iron Man: Armored Adventures, and Wolverine and the X-Men were effectively cancelled when The Walt Disney Company acquired Marvel Studios in 2009.

 Historically, episodes of under-performing Nickelodeon programs, including original shows and acquisitions, have been burned off on the Nicktoons channel.
-Some first run shows include The Angry Beavers, As Told By Ginger, Back at the Barnyard, Breadwinners, Bunsen Is a Beast, CatDog, El Tigre: The Adventures of Manny Rivera, Fanboy & Chum Chum, season 10 of The Fairly OddParents, Harvey Beaks, Invader Zim, It's Pony, Kung Fu Panda: Legends of Awesomeness, The Legend of Korra, Making Fiends, The Mighty B!, My Life as a Teenage Robot, The Penguins of Madagascar, Pig Goat Banana Cricket, Planet Sheen, Random!
+Some first run shows include The Angry Beavers, As Told By Ginger, Back at the Barnyard, Breadwinners, Bunsen Is a Beast, CatDog, El Tigre: The Adventures of Manny Rivera, Fanboy & Chum Chum, The Fairly OddParents, Harvey Beaks, Invader Zim, It's Pony, Kung Fu Panda: Legends of Awesomeness, The Legend of Korra, Avatar: The Last Airbender, Digimon Fusion, Making Fiends, The Mighty B!, My Life as a Teenage Robot, The Penguins of Madagascar, Monsters vs. Aliens, Pig Goat Banana Cricket, The Adventures of Jimmy Neutron, Boy Genius, Planet Sheen, Random!
 Cartoons, Robot and Monster, T.U.F.F.
 Puppy, Teenage Mutant Ninja Turtles (2012), and Welcome to the Wayne.
-Some acquired shows that were moved over and finished their runs on the network include Alvinnn!!! and the Chipmunks, Ollie's Pack and Rabbids Invasion (though the latter series moved to Netflix for its fourth and final season).
+Some acquired shows that were moved over and finished their runs on the network include Alvinnn!!! and the Chipmunks, Ollie's Pack, and Rabbids Invasion (though the later seasons moved to Netflix for its fourth and final season, Along with its Hour-Long Series Finale Follow-up "Mission to Mars").

 NickSports

-On September 3, 2014, a two-hour Wednesday prime time programming block named NickSports was launched on the channel, tying into the Kids' Choice Sports inaugurated that year.
+On September 3, 2014, a two-hour Wednesday prime time programming block named NickSports was launched, tying into the Kids' Choice Sports inaugurated earlier that year.
 The block presented mainly licensed programming focusing on sports, including the Rob Dyrdek-starring Wild Grinders and NFL Rush Zone: Guardians of the Core, along with sports-related feature films such as Bend It Like Beckham, Cool Runnings, and Space Jam.
 Sometime in 2015, the block was moved to a Friday prime time slot.
 The block ended in September 2018.